 There are a myriad of reasons why you may wish to change your home IP address.
+The good thing is that it can often be achieved completely free of charge.
 However before we explain the concepts there’s a couple of points that should be clarified about these addresses.

 If you know the difference between external and internal addresses then skip the next bit.

 First of all, although every device connected to the internet needs an IP address to communicate – there are different type of addresses.
 For the purpose of this post we should explain the two distinct types – internal/private and external/public.